WJWH/HPi/README.md

 ===

 HPi is a small library to access the GPIO pins on a Raspberry Pi from Haskell.
-It also includes some functions to use the I2C pins.
-See the haddock documentation for details.
+It also includes some functions to use the I2C pins, see the haddock documentation for details.
+It is constructed as a FFI wrapper around the bcm2835 library, which is written in C. Because this library accesses the GPIO pins directly via a memory map, it should be faster than libraries which access the GPIO pins via the /sys/class/gpio interface.

 ===